Versailles by Kathryn Davis: How to Read Like a Writer

 Why a Professional Editor Recommends Versailles

 What do you think is working in Versailles?
 Let me know in the comments, and if you haven't read the novel, click the image on the right.
-Subscribe to Ignite Your Ink for more posts recommending techniques to watch out for when you are reading as a writer and for your free chart on points of view.
-(If you don't see the purple subscribe button, try refreshing the page.)
+For more tips on reading like a writer and a free chart comparing point of view, subscribe to Ignite Your Ink.